DevToys-app/DevToys/CONTRIBUTING.md

 # How to Build and Run DevToys from source

 * Make sure your machine is running on Windows 10 1903+.
-* Make sure you have Visual Studio 2019 16.10+ installed.
+* Make sure you have Visual Studio 2019 16.10+ or Visual Studio 2022 17.0+ installed.
 * In Visual Studio Installer, install the required components by importing the [vs2022.vsconfig](vs2022.vsconfig) or [vs2019.vsconfig](vs2019.vsconfig) file.
 * Run `init.ps1` in a PowerShell command prompt to restore all the dependencies.
 * Open `src/DevToys.sln` with Visual Studio and set Solution Platform to x64*.